Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p43_TLSBoard.jpg){.aligncenter .size-full}

-If your TLS is wired correctly, you should be able to press it and see the “TLS” status light toggle on or off (either is fine, on is NO, off is NC).
-If you’re unsure with your wiring or your TLS has more than 3 wires, you can use a multimeter and check any two wires until you find a set that contact or open when pressed and those will be the ones you use for the signal and gnd; the third might be power.
+If your TLS is wired correctly, you should be able to press it and see the “PRB” status light toggle on or off on the SLB (either is fine, on is NO, off is NC).
+If you’re unsure with your wiring or your TLS has more than 3 wires, you can use a multimeter and check any two wires until you find a set that contact/open when pressed and those will be the ones you use for the signal and gnd; the third might be power.
 If you have 4 wires your TLS might have 2 switches, one that triggers when pressed down just a bit then the next one pressed in case of over travel.
 This would typically trigger an E-stop or Pause but you only really have to use the one that triggers first.

-Lastly, check in your g-code sender if the TLS signal is set up correctly.
-This signal is shared with the touch plate, so activating either of them should be recognized.
-The SLBs defaults expect NO to not cause confusion for non-TLS owners.
-If the signal is on and only turns off when the TLS is pressed, then go to the $668 firmware setting and toggle it to the opposite of what it was set to:
+With wiring done, check in your g-code sender if the TLS signal is set up correctly.
+This signal is shared with the touch plate, so activating either of them should be recognized. gSender has a status light to help see this in the 'Calibrate' tab and in other senders it should appear as 'P' for probe.
+If the light in the sender turns on when the TLS is pushed, and also turns on when the probe circuit is connected, then the hardware (SLB and wiring) is working and that means the $ values have been set up correctly.
+If the signal is on and only turns off when the TLS is pressed, then go to the $668 firmware setting and toggle it to the opposite of what it was set to.

 ![](/_images/_superlongboard/_manual/slb_ma_p44_tls-input.png){.aligncenter .size-full}

+This flip is usually needed since the SLB defaults to expect NO inputs.
+Once this all seems to be working, see more documentation here on how to set up tool changing for your SLB (<a href="https://resources.sienci.com/view/gs-additional-features/#tool-changing" target="_blank" rel="noopener">gSender tool changing feature</a>) and make sure you select the 'Fixed tool sensor' option.

 ### Rotary Axis